Triple Chocolate Banana Bread is moist, fudgy, and loaded with three kinds of chocolate, making it a mouthwatering way to use up overripe bananas!

 - And plenty of semi-sweet mini chocolate chips take this recipe completely over the top!

-The resulting banana bread is soft and moist and oh-so-chocolatey.
-It’s delicious for breakfast or as a snack.
-And while it’s perfectly tasty at room temperature, it is amazing still-warm out of the oven with a pat of butter slathered on top.
+The resulting Chocolate Banana Bread is soft and moist and oh-so-chocolatey.
+It's delicious for breakfast or as a snack.
+And while it's perfectly tasty at room temperature, it is amazing still-warm out of the oven with a pat of butter slathered on top.

 How to Make Chocolate Banana Bread

-The steps are quick, simple, and pretty standard compared to most quick breads.
+The steps for this Chocolate Banana Bread recipe are quick, simple, and pretty standard compared to most quick breads.

 - Whisk together the dry ingredients.